***NEWS FLASH ALERT***

 * * *

-Vice President Lyndon Johnson and his wife Lady Bird had been sequestered in the bowels of Parkland Hospital for the past five hours; with the president’s condition still unknown, and with security concerns paramount, Johnson was not allowed to leave the hospital.
+Vice President Lyndon Johnson and his wife Lady Bird had been sequestered in the bowels of Parkland Hospital for the past five hours.
+With the president’s condition still unknown, and with security concerns paramount, Johnson was not allowed to leave the hospital.
 He was like a caged animal, pacing back and forth in the small confines of the Minor Medicine department on the hospital’s ground floor.
-Johnson’s Secret Service detail had provided sandwiches and sodas, and did their best to relay information to Johnson and his wife as it became available.
+Johnson’s Secret Service detail had found sandwiches and sodas for them, and done their best to relay information to Johnson and his wife as soon as it became available.
 But information was scant, and Johnson was unable to even make a phone call.
 Already he was worried.

 Why the hell did this have to happen in Texas of all places?
 Johnson asked himself.